NETWORK TRANSMISSION TESTER - SignalTEK® NT

 - An existing LAN installation gets upgraded to VoIP.
 SignalTEK NT can be used to check if both the cabling as well as the active components can support VoIP traffic

 - After MACs (Moves/Adds/Changes) of active devices, SignalTEK NT can be used to ensure minimum bandwidth requirements are met.

 - In industrial Ethernet applications, SignalTEK NT can be used to verify cabling performance to 100Mb/s or Gigabit requirements

 - SignalTEK NT can be used to test throughput of an industrial Ethernet LAN

-Operates on both copper and fibre optic networks.
+Operates on both copper and fiber optic networks.

-Includes 1 x display unit, 1 x remote unit, 2 x NiMH battery packs, 2 x patch cables -30cm, Cat 5e STP, 2 x power supply with EU/UK/US adaptors, 1 x USB Wi-Fi adapter, 1 x Quick Reference Guide, 1 x carry case
+Includes 1 x display, 1 x remote, 2 x NiMH batteries, 2 x patch cables - 30cm, Cat 5e STP, 2 x power supply with EU/UK/US adapters, 1 x USB Wi-Fi adapter, 1 x quick reference guide, 1 x carry case

 Quick Reference Guide

 Q: What is the difference between SignalTEK CT and SignalTEK NT?